pranavcode/gnuplot-scripts/README.md

 set ylabel '{/Helvetica-Oblique y}'
 ```

-* Set the input file by replacing "input_data_file" and similarly for output. **input** is declared as variables and will be used further in the script. **output** is the keyword.
+* Set the input and output files (relative paths can be used). **input** is declared as variables and will be used further in the script. **output** is the keyword.
 ```
 input = "input_data_file"
 set output "output_data_file.jpeg"
 ```
-You create the data from multiple files.
-In that case you may wish to create more such input variables.
+You can create the data from multiple files.
+In that case, you may wish to create more such input variables, to make this script easy to understand and change in longer run.

-* To set the legend text for the data you are plotting change "Some data" to desired data name.
-You can use multiple such on seperate lines for multi-line plots.
+* To set the legend text for the data you are plotting change "Some data" to desired data/column name.
+You can use multiple such for multi-line plots.
 ```
 data_title = "Some Data"
 ```